ggold7046/tutorials/CONTRIBUTING.md

 # Updates to existing tutorials

-We welcome your pull requests (PR) for updates and fixes.
+We welcome your pull requests (PRs) for updates and fixes.

 1. If you haven't already, complete the Contributor License Agreement ("CLA").
-1. Fork the repo and create a branch from [`master`](https://github.com/pytorch/tutorials).
+1. Fork the repository and create a branch from [`master`](https://github.com/pytorch/tutorials).
 1. Test your code.
 1. Lint your code with a tool such as